 They can also be frozen, juiced, brinned, canned or dried.
 Both sweet and tart cherries have the same nutritional content.

-Melatonin and serotonin have an effect against oxidation, ageing, stress and have an important function as neuromodulator in the central nervous system.
+Research indicates that “melatonin and serotonin have an effect against oxidation, ageing, stress and have an important function as neuromodulator in the central nervous system”.

 Cherries are cultivated in most countries such as Europe, North America, Iran etc. The European Union-27, is the largest cherry producer, followed by Turkey and United States taking the third place, according to Washington State University.